aaishahaslam/projects/project0/index.md

 ![Screenshot](cvar_screenshot.png)

-**I built a tool in python that scrapes live options market data for SPY and calculates/creates plots of the risk neutral probabilities and conditional value at risk pay offs for each corresponding strike price and expiration date.**
+**I built a tool in python that scrapes live options market data for any stock in the S&P 500 and calculates/creates plots of the risk neutral probabilities and conditional value at risk pay offs for each corresponding strike price and expiration date.**

 <a href="https://colab.research.google.com/drive/1FdBUBQo0pNbDS5p4-FoNMrtGmXn6fh0n?usp=sharing" class="btn btn-primary" role="button" target="_blank">🔗 Try it Here!
 (No Download Neccessary)</a> <br>